julieessie/alx-low_level_programming-2/0x05-pointers_arrays_strings/README.md

-This directory contains pointers arrays and strings in c
+The repository contains pointers and flags coded in c